Top Things To Do In Ipoh

 Go on a Food Walk

-Food walks are some of the best things to do in Ipoh!
+Malaysia charms with its food, and it is obvious that food walks are some of the best things to do in Ipoh!
 Ipoh regularly ranks as one of Malaysia’s top destinations for foodies and it will take you only a few hours in the city to understand why.
-There’s so much deliciousness in Ipoh, you’ll start wishing you had space, a lot more space, in your stomach!
+There’s so much deliciousness in Ipoh, that you’ll start wishing you had space, a lot more space, in your stomach!
 Start your day with some of those amazing egg tarts at Hong Kee Egg Tart.
 Or, if you are in the old town, drop in at Nam Heong for a piping hot bowl of Curry Mee or order the Dan Zhi at Sin Yoon Loong.
-Then walk to Foh San in new town Ipoh for their excellent dim sum.
+Then walk to Foh San in the new town of Ipoh for their excellent dim sum.
 And onwards to Big Foot restaurant to try their Yong Tau Fu and Ipoh-style Laksa.
-Cool down with a bottled of “snow beer,” an Ipoh speciality particularly popular at Kafe Sun Yoon Wah and Restoran Frens Corner or buy an ais kepal (flavoured ice ball) from Bits and Bobs.
+Cool down with a bottle of “snow beer,” an Ipoh speciality particularly popular at Kafe Sun Yoon Wah and Restoran Frens Corner or buy an ais kepal (flavoured ice ball) from Bits and Bobs.
 For lunch, there’s Ipoh’s famous salted chicken and the beansprouts chicken.
 Later in the evening, settle down on a stool at Tong Sui hawker stalls and order a plate of Wantan Hor, some Chee Cheong Fun, and Chicken Rice.
 End on a sweet note with a gigantic bowl of Ais Kacang.
 Or, if you still aren’t full, get yourself a plate of rojak.

-Ipoh can be somewhat difficult for vegetarians.
+IPOH FOR VEGETARIANS AND VEGANS: Ipoh can be somewhat difficult for vegetarians.
 Try the thosai and banana leaf curries at Sri Anand Bhavan.
 Plan B, though a tad expensive, has an array of salads.
 Most kopitiams and hawker stalls will make you a vegetarian char kuey teow or mee goreng but enquire ahead if they cook with pork lard.
 The hipster cafes in Kong Heng Square all have vegetarian and vegan options.
 Sadly, we found no vegan options at all at any of the three dim sum places we tried.
 For vegetarians, there’s the salted egg custard at Foh San.

 Tour the Cave Temples

-There are some 30 Buddhist and Taoist shrines in Ipoh, some hidden in caves and others clinging to limestone karsts in the mountains surrounding the city.
+There are about 30 Buddhist and Taoist shrines in Ipoh, some hidden in caves and others clinging to limestone karsts in the mountains surrounding the city.
 The Sam Poh Tong Temple is the largest such cave temple in Malaysia and also the most visited.
 Climb the 240 steps to the entrance and you’ll be rewarded with mesmerizing views of Gunung Rapat.
 Nearby, there’s the Ling Sen Tong Temple with a gigantic statue of the Buddha and the Nam Thean Tong Temple.
-All three can be reached on bus T34 and T37 that run from Medan Kidd.
+All three can be reached on buses T34 and T37 that run from Medan Kidd.
 The Kek Lok Tong Temple is located in one of the most majestic caves in the region; it is located further to the east and you’ll have to book a Grab to get there.
 To the south is the Guanyin Cave where there is a temple dedicated to the Goddess of Mercy, Kwan Yin Tong.
 A visit to the cave temples is a must on any things to do in Ipoh list.

 Go on a Photo Walk

 Ipoh is a photographer’s delight!
-Straits-style shop-houses are everywhere in Ipoh; some of these have been restored, others stand witness to the passage of time.
+Straits-style shop houses are everywhere in Ipoh; some of these have been restored, others stand witness to the passage of time.
 Pastel walls, louvred windows, colourful doors, and hand-painted shop signs make for interesting photos.
 The dilapidated ones have a charm of their own; walking through the streets of Ipoh reminded us of the forgotten alleys of North Calcutta where many a mansion stands gathering dust today.
-Besides oriental architecture, Ipoh has a number of colonial buildings that were commissioned by the British government.
+Besides oriental architecture, Ipoh has several colonial buildings that were commissioned by the British government.
 Most of these buildings are located in the old town and are a part of the Ipoh Heritage Trail.
 Ipoh’s new town presents an eclectic blend of the past and the present.
 Check out the 1950s theatres, dilapidated office buildings and hotels, terrazzo floor mosaics, and arched five-foot ways.
 If architecture isn’t your jam, visit one of the many coffee shops or tour the Concubine Lanes where you can find countless opportunities for street photography.
 At night, head over to the night market, camera in tow!

-Visit the Night Market
+Visit the Night Market in Ipoh

 Ipoh’s vibrant night market is the best place to try some of Ipoh’s unique dishes and also indulge in some shopping.
 There are a host of shops selling clothes, counterfeit designer watches, bags, shoes, and much more.
 We highly recommend popping into the Purple Cane Tea Shop for one of their seasonal jellies; we tried the matcha and caramel flavours and both were heavenly!
 They also serve a variety of teas and stock everything that you might need for a tea ceremony.
 There are also a number of biscuit shops where you can buy baked goodies, mooncakes, and buns.
 For dinner, order a plate of beansprout chicken at Restoran Tauge Ayam Ong Kee or the blanched baby octopus at Tuck Kee then get some Tau Fu Fah for dessert.